 12:00 pm – Registration & light lunch

-01:10 pm – Welcome by Laurent Bischof, MD at Fusion and Polytech Ventures.
+01:00 pm – Welcome by Laurent Bischof, Managing Director of Fusion and Polytech Ventures.
+Video Link

 Can the same extreme technical and human safeguards that are needed to deliver ultra-high assurance also enable voluntary compliance to lawful access request – at least in some EU states – that overall reduce the risk of privacy rights abuse of end-users by anyone to levels that are radically or substantially lower than any of the other alternative secure IT systems which do not offer such voluntary processing?
 Could or should such processes rely on a provider-managed voluntary data and/or key recovery scheme that is certified and overseen by primarily-non-governmental radically citizen-accountable, independent and competent international body?
 Could the inevitable added risk be essentially shifted from technical systems to resilient in-person organizational processes?
 Read more

-05:50 pm – Welcome by Rufo Guerreschi, Exec.
-Dir. at Trustless Computing Association
+05:50 pm – Intro by Rufo Guerreschi, Exec.
+Dir.
+Trustless Computing Association

 How can financial institutions become the digital trust partner of their clients?
 How can this be done and what advantage would the leaders gain compared to the followers?
 Can a group of leading enterprises, wealth management firms, banks, NGOs and nations gain a fundamental competitive advantage in digital trust by leading the creation and adoption of next-generation IT security paradigms and certifications?